dotnet/docs/docs/core/additional-tools/dotnet-svcutil.xmlserializer-guide.md

 6. Build the application by running `dotnet build`.
 If everything succeeds, an assembly named MyWCFClient.XmlSerializers.dll will be generated in the output folder.
 You will see warnings in the build output if the tool failed to generate the assembly.

-7. Start the WCF service e.g. running http://localhost:2561/Service1.svc in the IE. Then start the client application and it will automatically load and use the pre-generated serializers at runtime.
+7. Start the WCF service e.g. by running http://localhost:2561/Service1.svc in the browser.
+Then start the client application, and it will automatically load and use the pre-generated serializers at runtime.